AbiBird has been developed for our older Australians, for family and carers, and for village operators.

 Living on their own, retired friends Denise, Carol and Maria made a point of meeting regularly.
 Over the years conversation turned more and more to their health.
 Maria had a few troubling twinges occasionally and both Denise and Carol had worrying family health histories.
 They decided to do something when Carol asked: “If something happened to you in the night, how long would it take for someone to find you?”
 The friends agreed to get AbiBird and keep an eye on each other.

-For family and carers.
+For families and carers.

 Order your AbiBird today.
 Peace of mind is only a click away.

-Your may relate
+You may relate

 to some of these